Microlocal Morse theory of wrapped Fukaya categories: Introduction

-In particular, we expect the proofs of the results in this paper, in particular Theorem \ref{sheaffukayaequivalence}, would apply in the case of more general (e.g.\ sphere spectrum) coefficients, provided one has access to the definitions of the sheaf and Fukaya categories, respectively, in these settings.
+This approach to the proof of Theorem \ref{sheaffukayaequivalence} is rather different from the previous computations of Fukaya categories of cotangent bundles \cite{nadlerzaslow, nadlermicrolocal,abouzaidcotangent}.
+In particular, we rely on no results from these articles.
+In fact, our ability to add geometry to simplify the situation is such that the only Floer cohomology calculations which need to be made in this entire article are between Lagrangians which intersect in at most one point, obviating, in particular, the need to ever compute a holomorphic disc.
+We therefore expect that the proofs of the results in this paper would apply to the case of more general (e.g.\ sphere spectrum) coefficients, provided one has access to the definitions of the sheaf and Fukaya categories in these settings.